-Dairy, a longtime staple of the country’s ag economy, is an industry struggling to find its way amid a sea of change.
+Dairy, a longtime staple of the country’s agriculture economy, is an industry struggling to find its way amid a sea of change.
 This past year didn’t make things any easier.

 There’s no shortage of dairy supply.
-Last year, U.S. milk production increased more than 23 million pounds, a 1 percent increase to total 218 billion pounds.
+Last year, U.S. milk production grew more than 23 million pounds, a 1% increase to a total of 218 billion pounds.

 That increase came despite a drop in operations.
-According to the U.S. Department of Agriculture, the United States lost more than 2,700 licensed dairy farms over the past year, a 6.5 percent drop.
+According to the U.S. Department of Agriculture (USDA), the United States lost more than 2,700 licensed dairy farms over the past year, a 6.5% drop.

 Meanwhile, the steady fall in demand continues.
-In fact, U.S. milk consumption has fallen 40 percent since 1975—with 22 percent of that drop occurring since 2000.
-Throw in an accelerating trade war, which has slowed exports, and dairy operations face strong headwinds.
+U.S. milk consumption has fallen 40% since 1975—with 22% of that drop occurring since 2000.
+Throw in a lingering trade war, which has slowed exports, and dairy operations face strong headwinds.

 A Changing Market